Primitive asymptotics in $\phi^4$ vector theory: Setup

-For various $N$, \cref{lagrangian_phi4} represents different universality classes of critical phenomena.
-More background and a review of the physical significance of $\O(N)$ symmetry can be found in \cite{pelissetto_critical_2002}.
-Perturbation theory of $\O(N)$-symmetric $\phi^4$ theory, with example calculations and further generalizations, can be found in the literature, for example \cite{nickel_compilation_1977,kleinert_critical_2001}.
+For each positive integer $N$, \cref{lagrangian_phi4} represents a different universality class of critical phenomena.
+More background and a review of the physical significance of $\O(N)$ symmetry can be found in \cite{pelissetto_critical_2002}, perturbation theory of $\O(N)$-symmetric $\phi^4$ theory, with example calculations and further generalizations, for example in \cite{nickel_compilation_1977,kleinert_critical_2001}.

 Feynman graphs of $\phi^4$ theory are 4-regular up to vertices which are connected to external edges.
 The structure of the $\O(N)$-symmetric interaction term in \cref{lagrangian_phi4} implies that each 4-valent vertex gives rise to a sum of three terms in Feynman amplitudes, corresponding to the three different possibilities to partition the four edges into pairs.
-Graphically, such a partition can be interpreted as a \emph{decomposition} of the vertex into two lines connecting the four adjacent edges \footnote{These vertex decompositions have also been called \emph{vertex states} in \cite{ellis-monaghan_new_1998}, and \emph{transitions} in \cite{panzer_feynman_2023}.
+Graphically, such a partition can be interpreted as a \emph{decomposition} of the vertex into two lines connecting the four adjacent edges \footnote{These vertex decompositions have also been called \emph{vertex states} in \cite{ellis-monaghan_new_1998}, and \emph{transitions} in \cite{panzer_feynman_2025}.
 Alternatively, one can view each such decomposition as a strand graph \cite{thurigen_renormalization_2021, thurigen_renormalization_2021a, hock_combinatorial_2024}, that is a graph with the additional structure of pairings (green lines) between edges, $

 $.
 The resulting circuits define faces such that a strand graph becomes a 2-complex.
 The case of vector fields gives rise to a single strand adjacent to each edge such that the 2-complex is only 0-connected, i.e.~faces meet only at vertices.
 In this sense, the stranding is a ``decomposition'' in this case.
 In contrast, matrix and order-$r$ tensor multi-scalar fields have $2$ or $r>2$ strands per edge resulting in 2-complexes which are connected surfaces \cite{thooft_planar_1974} or $r$-dimensional pseudo manifolds \cite{gurau_lost_2010}, respectively. } as shown in \cref{fig:vertex_decomposition}.